nodejs/wiki-archive/Modules.md

 * [zo.js](https://github.com/refractalize/zo) -- Async-friendly versions of the usual list processing functions: `map`, `select`, `reduce` and friends.
 * [pauseable](https://github.com/fent/pauseable.js) -- Easily pause and resume event emitters, timeouts, and intervals.
 * [when](https://github.com/cujojs/when) -- A lightweight CommonJS Promises/A and when() implementation.
 It also provides several other useful Promise-related concepts, such as joining and chaining, and has a robust unit test suite.
+* [timequeue](https://github.com/fent/timequeue.js) -- A queue with custom concurrency and time limit.

 <a name="wiki-i18n"></a>
 ## [I18n and L10n modules](#i18n)